swift-server/guides/ide-alternatives.md

 ## Support for other editors using LSP

 Additionally, the [SourceKit-LSP project](https://github.com/apple/sourcekit-lsp) has both an [extensive list of editors that supports it](https://github.com/apple/sourcekit-lsp/tree/main/Editors) and instructions on how to get completion in your favourite editor.

+_Do you know about another IDE or IDE plugin that is missing?
+Please submit a PR to add them here!_